 Barton Tiles is an innovative app from Bright Solutions Dyslexia, Inc. – an expert in the field of dyslexia that aims to improve the education of dyslexic children.
 The app consists of ten levels, each with tutor training DVDs, complete lesson plans, and color-coded tiles.
 Barton Tiles works with two user groups: tutors and students.
 Each of the lessons is pre-loaded with letter tiles with which the student interacts.
 The student tracking functionality in this app helps the tutor to store contact information of students, notes, current level and lesson, photos in addition to communication and coordination tools.
 Barton Tiles is a free app available for both Android and iOS devices.

 Avaz is an award-winning AAC (Augmentative and Alternative Communication) app developed for children with speech disabilities, autism, and the other related conditions.
 Avaz is a child-oriented app that uses picture symbols and voice synthesis to create messages for a variety of situations, allowing educators and speech therapists to tailor their lessons in the most effective way.
 The app was developed in collaboration with 25 schools and 500 children.
-The app is available to download for free on iOS devices.
+The app is available to download on Apple and Android app stores.